-“Your CPAP machine helps you to avoid the dangers associated with sleep apnea and it’s recommended that you have your machine checked once a year to make sure that the pressure is set correctly and everything is working properly,” says Joan Gunpat, Respiratory therapist from Baystate Home Infusion & Respiratory Services.
+“Your CPAP machine helps you to avoid the dangers associated with sleep apnea, and it’s recommended that you have your machine checked once a year to make sure that the pressure is set correctly and everything is working properly,” said Joan Gunpat, Respiratory therapist from Baystate Home Infusion & Respiratory Services.

-1. Change your water – It’s recommended to change the water in your machine daily (every 24 hours).
+- Change your water – Change the water in your machine daily (every 24 hours).
 During use bacteria can travel back into the water.
 This can contaminate your lungs and can cause a respiratory infection.

-2. Keep your mask clean – After each use wipe down your mask with a wet nap or baby wipe to remove excess skin oils.
+- Keep your mask clean – After each use wipe down your mask with a wet nap or baby wipe to remove excess skin oils.
 The oils from your skin can cause the mask to not seal properly.
 Be sure to wash your mask thoroughly at least once a week with a mild soap (like Dove) and warm water.
 Steer clear of harsh chemicals; they can damage the mask seal.

-3. Replace mask cushion – It’s highly recommended that you replace your mask cushion once a month.
+- Replace mask cushion – Replace your mask cushion once a month.
 Time can cause the seal to breakdown which can weaken the seal and cause the device to not work properly.

-4. Change your filter – Be sure to change the filter on a monthly basis.
+- Change your filter – Change the filter monthly.
 Dust can build up from the environment and can cause the user to get sick with a respiratory infection.

-For additional information call the Baystate Home Infusion & Respiratory Services Medical Retail Store at 413-967-2855.
+For more information, call the Baystate Home Infusion & Respiratory Services Medical Retail Store at 413-967-2855.